Skip to content

 The Agricultural Transition: from the first permanent settlements to the mature civilizations of Mesopotamia, roughly 9,000 years.
 The coordination technology was surplus food — predictable harvests that freed people for specialization.

 The Scientific Transition: from Copernicus to Newton, roughly 250 years.
 The printing press broke the Church's information monopoly.
 The scientific method replaced institutional authority with repeatable evidence.
-You could smell the change in the air — literally, in the sulfur and saltpeter of new experiments conducted in new languages by people who would have been illiterate two generations prior.

 The Industrial Transition: from the first factories to central banks, labor unions, and public education, roughly 80 years.
-My great-great-grandparents lived through the tail end of this.
+Our great-great-grandparents lived through the tail end of this.
 Their world reorganized within a single lifetime.

 The Information Transition: from ARPANET to the present, roughly 55 years.
 Still in progress.

 Each cycle runs 3-4x faster than the one before it.
 If the ratio holds — and we are not certain it does — the AI transition will compress further still.
 That possibility alone deserves serious attention.
+And it explains the vertigo you feel.

 What elevates this from pattern-matching to something more credible is convergence.
 Five scholars, working in different disciplines and different decades, arrived at the same structural conclusion independently.
+We are not the first to see this.
+The evidence has been accumulating for nearly a century.

 His deeper insight was structural, not political: interregnums are not randomly chaotic.
 They are chaotic in predictable ways.
 The morbid symptoms repeat because the cause repeats — a vacuum of legitimate authority that desperate people rush to fill.